MrMicrowaveOven/AlgorithmsCurriculum/interview-prep/pairboarding/tips.md

 * Think aloud about the likely bounds on efficiency for your solution.
     * This is an easy way to score points.
     * "What's sure is I'll have to iterate through all the points, so it's at least linear time."
     * "The problem is trivial when the set is sorted.
 So it can definitely be done in nLOGn time.
-Let's see if we can do better than nLOGn."
+Let's see if we can do better than n Log n."

 ## During the Problem